Tojustn/OrderBook/README.md

 ---

-### Design Tradeoff: `std::map` vs `std::array`
+### Design Tradeoff: `std::map` vs `std::vector`

-A `std::array`-based price ladder was evaluated as an alternative to `std::map` for O(1) indexed price access.
-While arrays provide constant-time lookup, they require a fixed price range and tick size, tightly coupling the engine to a specific instrument.

-In contrast, `std::map` provides:
+Both `std::map` and `std::vector`-based price ladders were benchmarked against the same 12M+ real BTC L2 event stream.

+`std::vector` was evaluated in two configurations: sorted ascending (best price at back) and sorted descending (best price at front).
+Both vector variants showed comparable or worse p50 latency than `std::map` in practice, driven by the O(n) insert/erase cost on level creation and deletion during sweeps.

+`std::map` was retained as the production implementation because it provides:
+- O(log n) insert/erase with no shifting cost
 - full price-range flexibility (any instrument, any tick size)
 - memory proportional to active price levels (sparse efficiency)
-- acceptable log(n) overhead relative to matching and traversal cost

-Given that real-world books are sparse across large price spaces, the map-based design avoids significant memory waste and maintains flexibility without measurable latency degradation in observed benchmarks.
+- consistent latency without pathological cases on sweep-heavy workloads

 ---